 What inspired your story?

 As with most writers, I think, there are bits of myself scattered throughout.
 I had a rough childhood.
-My mother was very abusive.
 I’ve been working through that a lot with my writing.
-My grandmother on the other hand was a saint, and I grew up listening to her play her piano—a Wurlitzer—and when she passed, I fought like hell to get ahold of that piano.
+My grandmother was a saint, and I grew up listening to her play her piano—a Wurlitzer—and when she passed, I fought like hell to get ahold of that piano.
 I dragged that thing all over the country for so many years, from New York, to Seattle, back the other way to Maine.
 I can’t play myself, though I’ve tried, but I held on to it in hopes that my children would some day learn to play it.

 What’s your favorite gothic story or poem and why?